 Beclomethasone is a steroid.
 It prevents the release of substances in the body that cause inflammation.

 Beclomethasone inhalation is used to prevent asthma attacks.
-It will not treat an asthma attack that has already begun.
+This medication will not treat an asthma attack that has already begun.

-Beclomethasone may also be used for other purposes not listed in this medication guide.
+Beclomethasone inhalation may also be used for purposes not listed in this medication guide.

 What are the possible side effects of beclomethasone inhalation (Qvar)?